igrr/atproto/README.md

 - The firmware will be generated in bin/0x00000.bin and bin/0x40000.bin

 Or just get [prebuilt binaries].

+Default baud rate is 9600, you can change it (persistently) using AT+IPR command.

 ### Host
 - Run ```make test```